Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Minimal Surfaces and Least Area Norm

-In this section, we discuss minimal surfaces and their properties in orientable closed and cusped hyperbolic $3$-manifolds.
-A closed surface is minimal if its mean curvature is $0$.
-Denote $\nu$ the unit normal vector field on a surface $S$ with trivial normal bundle.
-Identify a normal vector field $X=f\nu$, where $f$ is some smooth function.
+In this section, we discuss minimal surfaces and their properties in closed and cusped $3$-manifolds.
+A closed $2$-sided surface is minimal if its mean curvature is $0$.
+Let $\nu$ denote a unit normal vector field on a surface $S$ with a trivial normal bundle.
+A normal vector field $X$ may be written as $f\nu$, where $f$ is some smooth function.
 The stability operator $L$ is defined as

-where $Ric_M$ is the Ricci tensor of the ambient manifold $M$, $\sigma$ is the second fundamental form on the surface $S$, and $\Delta_S$ is the Laplacian operator restricted to the surface.
-The definition of stability is from \cite{cmCourseMinSurface}.
-A minimal surface $S$ is stable if for all compactly supported variations $F$ with boundary fixed,
+where $Ric_M$ is the Ricci tensor of the ambient manifold $M$, $\sigma$ is the second fundamental form on $S$, and $\Delta_S$ is the intrinsic Laplacian operator of $S$.
+A minimal surface $S$ is stable if for all compactly supported variations $F$ with fixed boundary,

-It is equivalent to the stability operator being negative semidefinite.
+This is equivalent to the stability operator being negative semidefinite.
 A least area surface in a homotopy class is necessarily stable, but not vice versa.
-Let $M$ be an orientable closed hyperbolic $3$-manifold.
-A least area surface $F\subset M$ with genus $g \geq 2$ in its homotopy class satisfies the following inequality [\citenum{hass1995acy}, Lemma 6], [\citenum{mrMinHypLA}, Section 8.1] and [\citenum{chmrMinNoncompactExist}, Remark 3]:
+The area of a least area surface $F$ with genus $g \geq 2$ in a closed or cusped hyperbolic manifold $M$ satisfies the following inequalities ([\citenum{hass1995acy}, Lemma 6], [\citenum{mrMinHypLA}, Section 8.1] and [\citenum{chmrMinNoncompactExist}, Remark 3]):